pixelotes/replacer/README.md

 **This script modifies files directly (in-place).
 There is no undo feature.**

-**ALWAYS BACK UP YOUR FILES BEFORE RUNNING THIS SCRIPT.** Test on a sample directory to verify behavior first.
+**ALWAYS BACK UP YOUR FILES BEFORE RUNNING THIS SCRIPT.** Test with dry run and debug flags first to check the results beforehand.

 ## How It Works